 If you win sole custody you have the right to have your child live with you indefinitely.
 There is no obligation to let the child live with the other parent.
 However, a father who loses the right to custody can still secure visitation rights.
 Visitation is often used in sole custody situations to ensure that a child has a relationship with both parents.
 If sole custody was awarded because the child’s safety or wellbeing was in question, a court will likely require any visitation to be supervised.

 Do you want to fight for sole custody of your kids?
 You need to speak with an experienced Los Angeles family law attorney.
-Call us today to set up a free consultation with our compassionate legal team.
+Call us today to set up a free case evaluation with our compassionate legal team.